Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization

 \subsubsection{Prediction Accuracy Results}

-We compare the proposed method with several panoramic scanpath predictors, including a path-only seq2seq model~\cite{rondon2022track}, Nguyen18~\cite{nguyen2018your}, Xu18~\cite{xu2018gaze}, and TRACK~\cite{rondon2022track}.
+We compare the proposed method with several panoramic scanpath predictors, including a random baseline, a path-only sequence-to-sequence model~\cite{rondon2022track}, Nguyen18~\cite{nguyen2018your}, Xu18~\cite{xu2018gaze}, and TRACK~\cite{rondon2022track}.
+The baseline randomly samples each viewpoint from a uniform distribution $\mathcal{U}[-\pi,\pi]$ for the longitude and $\mathcal{U}[-\pi/2,\pi/2]$ for the latitude, respectively.
+This is done independently for each coordinate, initialized by the first five ground-truth viewpoints.
 Nguyen18, Xu18, and TRACK rely on external saliency models for scanpath prediction.
-We follow the experimental setting in~\cite{rondon2022track}, and exploit two types of saliency maps.
-The first type is the content-based saliency map produced by a panoramic saliency model~\cite{nguyen2018your}, denoted by CB-sal.
-The second type is the ground-truth saliency map aggregated spatiotemporally from multiple human viewers, denoted by GT-sal.
+We follow the experimental settings in~\cite{rondon2022track}, and exploit two types of saliency maps.
+The first is content-based saliency maps produced by a panoramic saliency model~\cite{nguyen2018your}, denoted by CB-sal.
+The second is ground-truth saliency maps aggregated spatiotemporally from multiple human viewers, denoted by GT-sal.
 Nevertheless, we point out two caveats when using ground-truth saliency maps.
-First, future scanpaths may be unavoidable to participate in the computation of the saliency map at the current time stamp.
-Second, the saliency prediction module is ahead of the scanpath prediction module for some competing methods such as TRACK~\cite{rondon2022track}.
-Both cases violate the causal assumption in scanpath prediction if the ground-truth saliency map is exploited.
+First, computing the saliency map at time $t$ may inadvertently incorporate information from future scanpaths.
+Second, in some competing methods (\eg, TRACK~\cite{rondon2022track}), the saliency prediction module is executed before the scanpath prediction module.
+Either case violates the causal assumption underlying scanpath prediction.

-We re-train all competing models, following the respective training procedures.
+We re-train all competing models, following their respective training procedures.
 The prediction horizon $S$ for the path-only model, Nguyen18, Xu18, and TRACK during training is set to $25$, $15$, $5$, and $25$, respectively.
-All competing methods are deterministic, producing a single scanpath for each test panoramic video (\ie, $\vert \hat{\mathcal{S}}\vert = 1$ in Eqs.~\eqref{minADE},~\eqref{maxTC},~\eqref{minADEsliced} and~\eqref{maxTCsliced}).
-In stark contrast, our method is designed to be probabilistic as a natural way of capturing the uncertainty and diversity of scanpaths.
-Thus, we report the results of two variants of the proposed method, one samples $5$ scanpaths for each test video (\ie, $\vert \hat{\mathcal{S}}\vert = 5$), denoted by Ours-$5$, and the other samples $20$ scanpaths (\ie, $\vert \hat{\mathcal{S}}\vert = 20$), denoted by Ours-$20$.
+All competing methods are deterministic, producing a single scanpath for each test panoramic video (\ie, $\vert\hat{\mathcal{S}}\vert = 1$ in Eqs.~\eqref{minADE},~\eqref{maxTC},~\eqref{minADEsliced} and~\eqref{maxTCsliced}).
+In stark contrast, our method is designed to be probabilistic to capture the uncertainty and diversity of scanpaths.
+Thus, we report the results of two variants of our method, one sampling $5$ scanpaths for each test video (\ie, $\vert \hat{\mathcal{S}}\vert = 5$), denoted by Ours-$5$, and the other sampling $20$ scanpaths (\ie, $\vert \hat{\mathcal{S}}\vert = 20$), denoted by Ours-$20$.